codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

     <img src="http://i.imgur.com/IZzcL1C.png"/>

-  * `enterAlwaysCollapsed`:   Normally, when only `enterAlways` is used, the `Toolbar` will continue to expand as you scroll up:
+  * `enterAlwaysCollapsed`:   Normally, when only `enterAlways` is used, the `Toolbar` will continue to expand as you scroll down:

     <img src="http://imgur.com/nVtheyw.png"/>